bobanetwork/boba_legacy/boba_documentation/developer/network-moonbeam.md

 # Bobabase (TBA)

-## Bobabase Rinkeby Addresses
+## Rinkeby Addresses

-For **primary network contracts and addresses** see [packages/contracts/deployments/rinkeby/README.md](../../packages/contracts/deployments/moonbeam/rinkeby/README.md)
+For **primary contracts and addresses** see [packages/contracts/deployments/rinkeby/README.md](../../packages/contracts/deployments/bobabase/README.md)

 For **secondary addresses**, such as L2 Tokens and Messengers, please see the [Rinkeby address registration dump](../../packages/boba/register/addresses/addressesRinkeby_0xTBATBATBATBA.json).